South Park F.C.: History

 The club was founded in 1897 and joined the Redhill and District Football League as a founding member.
 The facilities of the club were very basic to start with, with the club playing on a sports field between Crescent and Church Roads.
-1925 brought a partnership with the local cricket club which formed the South Park Sports Association, the aim of the association to improve athletic facilities for the two clubs and as a result the people of South Park.
+1925 brought a partnership with the local cricket club which formed the South Park Sports Association, the association aimed to improve athletic facilities for the two clubs and the people of South Park.

-The new association found suitable land on Whitehall Lane, the current home of South Park F.C., and purchased four acres through subscriptions and door to door collections.
+The new association found suitable land on Whitehall Lane, the current home of South Park F.C., and purchased four acres through subscriptions and door-to-door collections.
 Further purchases of two and four acres respectively ensured that the ground would remain a permanent sports home by vesting them to the National Playing Fields Association.
 The entire allotment was renamed "King George's Field" in 1935.

-The club took a hit during and immediately after World War II, however an air raid shelter on King George's Field proved to be a defining feature of the landscape for the club in its rebound after the war.
-Donations ensured that amenities were added to the shelter, such as a clubhouse, showers and toilets, to provide the club much needed improvements to fulfill their sporting aspirations.
-After this period the club remained playing in the local leagues, where they achieved some success over the years.
+The club took a hit during and immediately after World War II, however, an air raid shelter on King George's Field proved to be a defining feature of the landscape for the club in its rebound after the war.
+Donations ensured amenities were added to the shelter, such as a clubhouse, showers, and toilets, to provide the club with much-needed improvements to fulfill its sporting aspirations.
+After this period the club continued playing in the local leagues, where they achieved some success over the years.

-In 2001, nearby club Reigate Town Football Club moved into South Park and merged with the current club.
+In 2001, nearby Reigate Town Football Club moved into South Park and merged with the current club.
 As a result, the club was renamed South Park & Reigate Town Football Club until 2003 when they reverted to South Park Football Club.
 Even more renovations were made to King George's Field with the installation of floodlights and new changing rooms.

 2006 saw the club's promotion from the Crawley & District League to the Combined Counties Football League Division One.
 The club's first ever FA Vase match was held in 2008–09, a second qualifying round 2–1 home defeat to Shoreham.